alexmatcov/infrastructure-security-tutorial/tutorial/step3/step3.md

 **Challenge:** Before moving to the next step, try fixing the vulnerabilities yourself and use the hints above if you need extra guidance.

-When you're ready (or if you need more guidance), proceed to the next step where we'll walk through fixing each vulnerability with detailed explanations.
+When you're ready (or if you need more guidance), proceed to the next step where we'll walk through together fixing each vulnerability with detailed explanations.